matrix-org/matrix-spec-proposals/proposals/3861-delegated-oidc-architecture.md

 ### Transition and existing client support

 To help client transition to the next-generation auth, this proposal is designed to offer backward-compatible APIs through the `m.login.sso` login flow.
-How this is inteded to work, and let client offer reasonable user-experience is coverd by [MSC3824: OIDC-aware clients][MSC3824].
+How this is intended to work, and let client offer reasonable user-experience is covered by [MSC3824: OIDC-aware clients][MSC3824].

 ## Sample flow